 Finding a Processor

 When looking for a credit card processor for CBD products, start with “high risk” companies.
-You can use comparison services to see pricing from different high risk processors and confirm with them that the will be able to provide service for a business selling CBD.
+You can use comparison services to see pricing from different high risk processors.

 Check out CardFellow’s free tools for locating high risk merchant accounts.
 You’ll be able to request pricing and talk with processors about supporting your CBD business.
 Try it now!